 Cosimo Nigro has been involved since his Ph.D. in the technical development of a standardized format for gamma-ray astronomical data.
 He is the main contributor to the effort of making the MAGIC data public through the MAGIC data legacy.
 He has contributed to Gammapy and to other software for data analysis in high-energy astrophysics.
 He is an expert in the analysis and interpretation of the highest-energy emission of active galaxies and is the creator of the modeling software agnpy.

 Oscar Blanch has been an Associate Research Professor at IFAE since 2015.
-He has developed most of his career in gamma-ray astrophysics, with international recognition on instrumentation, exploitation and management.
+He has developed most of his career in gamma-ray astrophysics, with international recognition on instrumentation, exploitation, and management.
 He has been MAGIC Spokesperson and led the construction of the LST cameras for CTAO.
-In terms of scientific exploitation, he has worked in a wide range of fields including gamma-ray binaries, electromagnetic counterpart of gravitational waves, LIV, pulsars and cosmological parameters.
-He has also been involved with other astrophysical messengers: cosmic-rays, neutrinos and gravitational waves.
+In terms of scientific exploitation, he has worked in a wide range of fields including gamma-ray binaries, electromagnetic counterparts of gravitational waves, LIV, pulsar,s and cosmological parameters.
+He has also been involved with other astrophysical messengers: cosmic rays, neutrinos, and gravitational waves.